ssh4net/MeshRepair/docs/blender-addon-guide.md

 | **Max Boundary** | 1000 | Maximum hole boundary vertices |
 | **Max Diameter** | 0.1 | Maximum diameter as ratio of mesh bbox |

 Holes exceeding these limits are skipped.
+The diameter check uses the **full object** bounding-box diagonal cached before partitioning, so threaded fills and edit-mode scopes use the same reference.
+For very large openings, increase Max Diameter above 1.0.

 ### Quality Parameters